-Hopkinsville Male and Female College
+Hopkinsville Male and Female College(start date: 1883 - end date: 1915)

-P. T. Frazer was the principal of the school until it closed some time around 1915 due to a lawsuit between Frazer and the school trustees.
+P. T. Frazer was the principal of Hopkinsville Male and Female Collge until it closed some time around 1915 due to a lawsuit between Frazer and the school trustees.
 The school, owned by Baptist associations, had six teachers.
 Located on five acres of land, it was an elementary and high school that could house up to 50 boarders.
 When the school closed, there was an 11th grade high school available to Colored students in Hopkinsville, KY, that was supported by the city.
 For more see p.277 of Negro Education, by T. J. Jones [available online at Google Book Search]; and Annual catalogue of the Hopkinsville M. & F. College, Hopkinsville, Kentucky.
 For the school's continuation see the entry Hopkinsville College of the Bible.
 See also the entries for African American Schools in the NKAA Database.